-All credits earned in SSU's Certificate in Business Administration and Certificate in Strategic Management are internally transferable to SSU's Master of Business Administration (MBA) program; similarly, all credits earned in SSU's Certificate in Information Technology are internally transferable to SSU's Master of Science in Information Technology (MSIT) program.
-All credits earned as "elective courses" in SSU's undergraduate Certificate in Film and Media Studies are internally transferable to SSU's graduate Certificate in Advanced Film and Media Studies program.
-All credits earned in SSU's graduate Certificate in Advanced Film and Media Studies program are internally transferable to SSU's undergraduate Certificate in Film and Media Studies program are internally transferable to sSU's undergraduate Certificate in Film and Media Studies program are internally transferable to sSU's undergraduate Certificate in Film and Media Studies program are internally transferable to sSU's undergraduate Certificate in Film and Media Studies subject to the program requirements of that program.
+All credits earned in SSU's Certificate in Business Administration and Certificate in Strategic Management are internally transferable to SSU's Master of Business Administration (MBA) program; similarly, all credits earned in SSU's Graduate Certificate in Information Technology are internally transferable to SSU's Master of Science in Information Technology (MSIT) program.

-Transfer credit is not automatic and the student will need to petition for it in order to be valid for the new program.
+Transfer credit is not automatic, and the student will need to petition for it in order to be valid for the new program.
 The new program record will reflect a letter grade of "T" for any internal transfer credit earned.